New Preventive Health Guidelines From Top Veterinary Groups

 Why?
 Because an annual physical examination is a key ingredient in maintaining your pet’s good health.
 It’s a chance to talk to your veterinarian about any issues that warrant veterinary advice, such as nutrition, behavior issues, and parasite control.
 An annual physical also allows for early disease detection and treatment.
-It’s a no-brainer that the earlier cancer is detected, the better the outcome.
-The same holds true for heart disease, kidney disease, periodontal disease, and a host of other medical issues that might be detected during a routine exam.
+It’s a no-brainer that the earlier cancer is detected, the better the outcome in some cases.
+The same holds true for heart disease, kidney disease, periodontal disease, and a host of other medical issues that might have clues your vet can identify during a routine exam.
 Here's the bottom line: Vaccines or no vaccines, get your pet to the vet at least once a year!
 (And even more frequently if your pet is geriatric or coping with a chronic disease.)

 Heartworm disease is a very serious health problem that is easy to prevent.
 A parasitic infection that is spread from one animal to another by way of mosquitoes, heartworm disease is now found in all 50 states.